MonoGame/MonoGame/Documentation/platforms.md

 DesktopGL requires at least OpenGL 2.0 with the ARB_framebuffer_object extension (or alternatively at least OpenGL 3.0).

-DesktopGL is a convenient way to to publish builds for Windows, macOS, and Linux from a single project and source code.
+DesktopGL is a convenient way to publish builds for Windows, macOS, and Linux from a single project and source code.
 It also allows to cross-compile any build from any of these operating systems.

 DesktopGL currently does not have a `VideoPlayer` implementation.